lkang-pdx/portfolio-kami/testimonials.md

 ---
 ### What people are saying

+> "Luna was my student for both the Rails and Specialization modules during her apprenticeship at Bloc.
+She is one the most organized and ambitious students I've ever taught.
+Before every mentor session, she would send me a detail agenda of what she wanted to cover so our meetings were focused and productive.
+Luna is a rare mix of soft skills and technical know-how.
+She would be an excellent choice for a product manager, developer or support engineer."
+>
+>  *Lead Ruby Developer at The Pittsburgh Cultural Trust*

 > "Luna Kang is a highly organized and team-oriented professional.
 She excels at managing change amongst ambiguity.
 Luna shines bright when it comes to nurturing a supportive community during the often stressful and fragile nature of organizational change.
 Her focus, professionalism and collaborative approach has propelled change initiatives forward at Nike."
 >
 >  *Project Manager at Nike*